 Cooling Off Period

-2 business days.
+The cooling off period in South Australia is 2 business days.
 Deposits paid over $100 are refunded in full, however the buyer forfeits their holding deposit.

 Want to know more?
 Read 4 things you should know about the cooling off period